 Why?
 Because how you do anything is how you do everything, the logic goes: if a candidate does not pay attention in getting his or her tenses right, where else will he or she show the same lack of discipline?

 Yet, attention to detail is one of the all-time proxies for job qualifications many of us highlight in our resumes.
 Therefore, if you have the audacity to tell the recruiter that you are “an excellent communicator with great attention to detail,” then you better bring it.
 Quite frankly, if you don’t, well, it’s your fault for being so sloppy and careless–sorry!

 To avoid shooting yourself in the foot before you even start competing for the hiring manager’s attention, please use a grammar checker like Grammarly to proofread your stuff and make necessary adjustments.

 There you have it – from pre-screen to post-hire, the knowledge of what hiring managers look for and what they avoid in a candidate is now at your disposal.
 As the job market becomes increasingly tighter and recruiters continually look for smarter and more sophisticated candidates, the least you can do is to prop yourself up with all the secrets I’ve shared with you in this article.
-Observe them, commit them to memory and when you have scaled through the process, remember to pay it forward.
+Observe them, commit them to memory, and remember to pay it forward when you have scaled through the process.

 Have other tips you noticed?
-Drop them in comments.
+Drop them in the comments.

 If you like this article, consider sharing it.
-Need help finding your perfect job, reach out to us via email@example.com.
-To get our bi-weekly email of inspiration, career and business insights, Subscribe here
+Need help finding your perfect job?
+Reach out to us via email@example.com.
+To get our bi-weekly email of career and business insights, Subscribe here